 Breaking in a new engine – a new engine generates more friction than usual.
 It MUST be broken in carefully so it will last.

-Carburetor Dimensions – by Gerry Farell – This information compares the dimensions of the various Walbro carburetors and is helpful if you are considering upgrading from the WG-8 to another Walbro model.
+Carburetor Dimensions – by Gerry Farell – This information compares the dimensions of the various Walbro carburetors and is helpful if you are considering alternatives to the WG.

 Compression check – One of the best ways to quickly check the overall health of an engine.

 Crankcase pressure test – The only way to be sure the main seals and various gaskets are not leaking.